 - Bills or records of payment for your apartment rental or mortgage, utilities like gas and electricity, day care or child support, and medical bills

-If the interview is a success, the SNAP worker signs you up for the program, and you receive an EBT card in the mail with your SNAP benefits loaded for the month.
-If you’re turned down, you can call or visit the SNAP office to ask why.
-If you think there has been a mistake, you can ask for a “fair hearing” with a state employee at the SNAP office within 90 days after the decision.
+If they turn you down, you can call or visit the SNAP office to ask why.
+If you think there has been a mistake, you can ask for a “fair hearing” with a state employee within 90 days after the decision.
+This hearing can take place in person, in writing, or over the phone.
 There is no charge for this service.

 SNAP Assistance Scams

-These online ads offer help with filling out a SNAP application, but they take you to a site that asks you for personal information, including credit card information.
-If you provide it, the scammers use this information to make purchases on your credit card or gain access to your bank accounts.
+These online ads offer help filling out a SNAP application and then take you to a site that asks you for personal information, including credit card information.
+If you provide it, the scammers use this information to access your credit cards or bank accounts.

-Genuine information about the SNAP program and how to apply comes either from the USDA site or from your state’s SNAP website.
-Neither of these sites ever asks you for your credit card information or anything else that isn’t on your state SNAP application.
+Genuine information about the SNAP program and how to apply comes either from the USDA site or your state’s SNAP website.
+Neither of these sites ever asks you for credit card information or anything else that isn’t on your state SNAP application.

 If you see an ad on the Internet for help with a SNAP application, don’t click on it.
-And if you click on one by mistake, don’t give away your credit card numbers.
-If you have already fallen victim to this or a similar online scam, contact your credit card company immediately.
+If you click on one by mistake, don’t give away your credit card numbers.
+If you’ve already fallen victim to this or a similar online scam, contact your credit card company immediately.
 You can also file a report with your local police department and with the Federal Trade Commission.